Victor Malca – Your Trusted Social Security Disability Attorney Based In Plantation, Florida

 - Immune System Disorders

-Some medical conditions affect different people in different ways.
-The SSA will evaluate it based on the severity of impairment it causes on the individual rather than in general.
-This is why you need the expertise of good social security disability lawyers like us.
-We can help you obtain the proper evidentiary requirements to support your disability claim thus increasing your chances of getting approved.
+That said, some medical conditions affect different people in different ways.
+So if your condition isn’t on the list, the SSA will evaluate it based on the severity of impairment it causes you.
+This is why you need the expertise of good Plantation social security disability lawyers like us.
+We can help you obtain the proper evidentiary requirements to support your disability claim, thus increasing your chances of getting approved.

 - other sources of income